 In the Indian Ocean, cyclones range from tropical storms to intense tropical cyclones.
 If these depressions become a threat to the island, the weather station broadcasts different classes of warnings through the media.

-The authorities recently reviewed the cyclone alert system with the introduction of two new levels: a Security Bulletin that will be issued following a cyclone warning class 3 or 4, indicating that the cyclone is moving away and that there are no longer risks of gusts of 120 km/h, and an end of warning bulletin.
+- Security Bulletin: A security bulletin will be issued following a cyclone warning class 3 or 4, indicating that the cyclone is moving away and that there is no longer any risk of gusts of 120 km/h.

 Useful link: